-So you’re looking to hire a web developer, but you’re not quite sure how to separate the wheat from the chaff.
-Keep reading for my proven tips on ensuring you’ve got a good one.
+Maybe you’re looking to hire a web developer, but you’re not quite sure how to separate the wheat from the chaff.
+Or you may already have a web developer but aren’t sure how good they are.
+I’ve got you covered.
+Keep reading for my proven tips on how to know if a web developer is any good.

-Remember, the longer your developer has been in the game, the more plays they’ll be familiar with, and the further they’ll have branched out into related roles.
-If you can find a developer with graphic design experience, who can also configure and manage your web server, run your ad campaigns, manage your projects, SEO, and who focuses on user experience, hang onto them!
-A programmer is great, but someone who can wear all the hats and manage every digital aspect of your business is gold.
+Remember, the longer your developer has been in the game, the more situations and techniques they’ll be familiar with.
+The further they’ll have branched out into related roles.
+If you can find a developer with graphic design experience who can also configure and manage your web server, run your ad campaigns, manage your projects, SEO, and who focuses on user experience, hang onto them!
+A programmer is great, but a jack-of-all-trades who can wear all the hats and manage every digital aspect of your business is worth their weight in gold.

-With an agency, you can often be assured that your calls will go answered during business hours, 9-5, M-F, and can be relatively sure that nobody will answer or help on nights, weekends, or holidays.
+When working with an agency, you can often be assured that your calls will go answered during business hours, 9-5, M-F. You can also be relatively sure that nobody will answer or help on nights, weekends, or holidays.

-With a freelancer, they’ll have more flexibility to respond outside of business hours, but won’t have a backup team to jump in when they’re away.
+Working with a freelancer, they’ll have more flexibility to respond outside of business hours.
+This comes with the trade-off that they won’t have a backup team to jump in when they’re away.
 Some people appreciate this flexibility, while others prefer the rigid schedule and reliability of an agency.

 Whichever you choose, it’s important that your develop or team is responsive in a timely manner.
 This is especially important with your urgent issues.
 Ask your developer if they have a rush delivery charge, and how quickly they can respond, on average, when you send them an URGENT email.Get some assurance they can address these within 24 hours, and other issues within 48-72 hours in general.